is a Western RPG

 - "Eggs" displays the message "Why did you say eggs?"

-- Even Evil Has Standards: Even un-angered monsters will become angry if you attack a Good or Neutral NPC in their presence.
+- Even Evil Has Standards: Even un-angered monsters will become angry if the player attacks a Good or Neutral NPC in their presence.

 - Everything's Worse with Bees: Zig-zagged.
 "Worker Bees" have a Good alignment and very low health.
 There are, however, Giant Wasp, Giant Hornet, and Giant Killer Bee, who all have an Evil alignment.